top of page

 It’s likely soaked into the padding or below if:

-the smell keeps returning
+• The smell keeps returning

-the odor is stronger on humid days
+• The odor is stronger on humid days

-the area has been cleaned multiple times
+• The area has been cleaned multiple times

-your pet keeps going back to the same spot
+• Your pet keeps going back to the same spot

-you can smell it more than you can see it
+• You can smell it more than you can see it

 At that point, surface cleaning alone usually isn’t enough.

 Professional pet urine treatment isn’t just “stronger cleaner.”
+A proper process focuses on:

-identifying the full affected area
+• Identifying the full affected area

-treating the source, not just the surface
+• Treating the source, not just the surface

-breaking down urine crystals
+• Breaking down urine crystals

-removing what’s trapped deep below
+• Removing what’s trapped deep below

-helping prevent repeat accidents in the same spot
+• Helping prevent repeat accidents in the same spot

 This is especially important in homes with kids, multiple pets, or older stains.